V1 Authentication

 Make a POST request to

-with the user's email and password in the request body.
+/api/v1/authenticatewith the user's email and password in the request body.

 Receive the JWT Token: